dcigic92/pp4-top-destinations/README.md

 ## Design

 ### Colours
-Used only black and white color, and bootstraps dark class.
+Used only black and white color, and Bootstrap's dark class.

 ### Typography
 In this project I used google's font ***Montserrat***.